 Ask the CDP vendor for references of companies that have done a similar thing or had a similar set-up as yours and talk with the references about their implementation.
 This will give you a better notion of what to expect and many marketers would be glad to share their experience with you.

-Make sure to pick a CDP vendor with credentials and can show you the live business case quickly.
-We, for example, load all the customer, orders, email and product data into the CDP and analyze to uncover the drivers of sales and opportunities to act on in the first 30 days.
-Then in the next 30 days we work with the customer to build a business case around actioning on the opportunities.
+Make sure to pick a CDP vendor with strong credentials who can show the business case for your company in the beginning of your relationship.
+We, for example, load all the customer, order, email and product data into the CDP and analyze it to uncover the drivers of sales and growth opportunities to act on in the first 30 days.

 Be realistic, get your best people to put together a 1, 3, 5+ year plan, and hire an impartial consultant to review it.